-The rights of holders of common stock are subject to the rights of holders of any preferred stock that we designate or have designated.
+The rights of holders of common stock are subject to the rights of holders of any preferred stock that we have designated or may designate in the future.
 The rights of preferred shareholders may adversely affect the rights of the common shareholders.